Stay Hydrated Without Overhydrating for Exercise

 You can also harm yourself by drinking too much fluid at any time, but especially during exercise.
 If you drink too much (leading to clear urine), you increase your risk of diluting the sodium content of your blood, potentially causing hyponatremia, or water intoxication, and raising the risk of seizures, coma, and even death.
 To avoid overhydrating, only start drinking when you feel thirsty during exercise.
 If you have hyperglycemia or autonomic neuropathy, start drinking small amounts of water as soon as you start sweating.

 During physical activity, you will be sweating and losing water in other ways (like through breathing), so your body weight should decrease until you have a chance to rehydrate.
 After exercise, you can rehydrate with water or other non-caloric fluids but replace only the weight you lost.
 If you already took in a lot of fluid during an activity, wait until you start to urinate before drinking any more.

 To hydrate effectively after exercise, consider taking in fluids containing protein and fat that may rehydrate you more effectively than plain water.
 Eating a piece of fruit (or likely anything) when drinking plain water may also promote more effective rehydration.
 What’s more, drinking small amounts more frequently instead of large volumes at one time (that is, a slow and steady approach to hydrating) helps you better retain the fluid that your body needs.

-Luckily for all the coffee drinkers, caffeinated drinks usually hydrate you as well as caffeine-free ones if they contain enough fluids (so avoid expresso).
+Luckily for all the coffee drinkers, caffeinated drinks usually hydrate you as well as caffeine-free ones if they contain enough fluids (so avoid espresso).
 Taking in too much caffeine can cause your bones to lose calcium, so the decaf options may be better ones.
 Dehydration also contributes to constipation and taking in enough fluids can help you stay regular.